SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

           }
         }

 The above code calculates the illuminance in a very simple way (calculates the average value).
-It adds the values of all the pixels in the fov of the camera and then divides by the total number of pixels.
+It adds the values of all the pixels in the FOV of the camera and then divides by the total number of pixels.

 4. Substitute the code of the automatically created _CMakeLists.txt_ by the code below: